neokartik/Coffee_Sales_Dashboard/README.md

 3. **Data Processing**:
    - Import the CSV files into the Excel dashboard.
-   - Perform necessary data transformations using built-in Excel functions like `VLOOKUP`, `SUMIF`, `COUNTIF`, and conditional formatting.
+   - Perform necessary data transformations using built-in Excel functions like `VLOOKUP`, `SUM`,`IF-ELSE`,`INDEX-MATCH` and conditional formatting if required.

 4. **Visualize**:
    - Use Excel charts like bar charts, line graphs and PivotTables to create interactive and dynamic visualizations.